gabrielborrat/Fabric-wealth-analytics-platform/pipelines/pipeline_overview.md

 The Bronze layer uses a **unified, parameter-driven ingestion framework** that eliminates pipeline duplication.
 All entities (FX, CUSTOMER, STOCK, ETF, USER, CARD, MCC, PRICES, SECURITIES, FUNDAMENTALS, etc.) are ingested through a single generic pipeline configured with entity-specific parameters.

+In addition, the Bronze layer is governed by a **Schema Registry** (YAML contracts) and a **post-ingestion schema compliance validation** process that detects schema drift and enforces “frozen” Bronze contracts operationally.

 ---

 ## pl_ingest_generic — Generic Ingestion Pipeline